bagder/daniel.haxx.se/about.md

 not really caring about exactly how protocols are made or how decisions were made about them.
-But the more I worked with HTTP and all its intricate details, I become aware of differences in implementations and struggles to work with servers that obviously didn't follow what was written the RFCs.
+But the more I worked with HTTP and all its intricate details, I become aware of differences in implementations and struggles to work with servers that obviously did not follow what was written the RFCs.
 Until someone one day pointed out the HTTPbis working group to me.

 HTTPbis was an IETF working group that had been started in 2007 with an effort